 The company boasts of having strong family connections with the people behind the scenes in Guatemala, precisely, the farmers and workers responsible for growing and processing the beans.
 Freshly roasted in the USA, the people at Aroma Ridge guarantee you’re going to love what they have to offer.
 They’re even willing to provide a refund if you are left unsatisfied in any way.

-- CAFÉ COFFEE BREWED BY YOU: Start each day sipping a cup of...
+- CAFÉ QUALITY COFFEE BREWED BY YOU: Coffees from Guatemala...

-- COPPER MOON MOMENT IN EVERY CUP: A Copper Moon is when the...
+- COPPER MOON COFFEE WHOLE BEAN: Copper Moon Coffee is Gluten...

 Next on our list, we have Copper Moon offering up a caffeinated blend of the best quality beans found in Antigua.
 This light roast brews into a rich creamy cup that holds hints of chocolate and specs of spice, finally finishing off with a nudge of nuttiness.
 The beans in the blend are both gluten and allergen-free.
 Additionally, they are a single origin blend and are not genetically modified in any way